-Because peanuts contain saturated fat they have long been thought of as unhealthy, but recent research has found that the lipids in peanuts aren’t as bad for us as we once thought.
-In fact, they are a great source of heart-healthy monosaturated fats.
-Numerous studies have found that eating peanuts and peanut butter can help lower blood cholesterol levels, especially when peanuts are used to replace animal protein in the diet.
+Because peanuts contain saturated fat, they have long been thought of as unhealthy, but in fact, they have a balanced fat profile, with 50% made up of heart-healthy monounsaturated fats.
+Numerous studies have found that eating peanuts and peanut butter can help lower blood cholesterol levels, especially when peanuts are used to replace animal proteins that are high in saturated fats in the diet.

 Peanut butter is a great option to have around the house, especially for families on the go.
-It’s a great way to get fast protein in the morning, which studies have found can reduce overall food intake throughout the day, and will certainly keep you full longer.
-Peanut oil is also a good oil to have in the kitchen as it has a high smoking point.
+It’s a great way to get quick protein in the morning, which will help you start your day with a balanced meal to keep you full longer.

-Of course peanut butter is great in Ants on a Log and in our Peanut butter and Banana Shake, but it can also be used in a ton of savory recipes.
-Our Senegalese Peanut Stew is extremely popular at our classes, and peanut noodle dishes like our Cold Soba with Spicy Eggplant Sauce is the perfect protein-packed vegetarian meal.
+Peanut butter is classically great in Ants on a Log and in our Peanut butter & Banana Shake, but it can also be used in savory recipes.
+Our Senegalese Peanut Stew is extremely popular, and peanut noodle dishes like our Cold Soba with Spicy Eggplant Sauce is the perfect protein-packed vegetarian meal.